 Insurance companies that don’t discriminate by breed

 If you live in Pennsylvania, you’re lucky.
 The state prohibits insurers from discriminating against dog breeds.
-As for other states, consider the following dog-friendly insurers:
+If you live in other states and you’re interested in dog-friendly homeowners insurance, consider the following companies:

 How does your dog impact your insurance rate?